 Malware is a contraction of malicious software.
 This describes any piece of software that was designed with the intent of causing damage or stealing data.
-Some of the commonly known malware are viruses, Trojans, spyware and ransomware.
-These are created by crackers (sometimes mis-represented as hackers) who may be looking to make money, protest or test security.
+Some of the commonly known malware are viruses, Trojans, spyware, and ransomware.
+There are more than these including worms, adware, and rootkits, constantly updating with new attacks.

 Malware is a term that covers a variety of different types of software, and each is different.
 Here are some of the most prevalent:

-- Trojans – They disguise themselves as legitimate software (or are hidden in legitimate software) and can create pathways in your security to allow other malware in.
+Trojans – They disguise themselves as legitimate software (or are hidden in legitimate software) and can create pathways in your security to allow other malware in.

-- Spyware – This watches what you do online, and can take your passwords, credit card details and bank account numbers.
+Spyware – This watches what you do online, and can take your passwords, credit card details, and bank account numbers.

-- Ransomware – This can lock down your computer and threatens to erase everything unless you pay a ransom.
+Ransomware – This can lock down your computer and threatens to erase everything unless you pay a ransom.

 Some types of malware (such as ransomware) will make their presence known immediately.
 Others (such as spyware) will hide from you for as long as possible – which means that they could have been on your system for a long time before you detect them.
-The best way to detect malware is to have an efficient cyber security plan in place.
+The best way to detect malware is to have an efficient cybersecurity plan in place.